JimDesu/basis-lang/spec.md

 The slash separates the parameter list from the capture list.
 The capture list enumerates names from the construction site that the body may reference; the body may reference its own parameters, the captured names, and any language-visible names independent of capture (top-level commands, constants), and nothing else.

 **Capture modes.** The capture list admits READ-mode and UPDATE-mode captures only.
 CREATE-mode captures are forbidden (&sect;6.9): a CREATE obligation belongs to a specific call boundary in the defining frame and cannot be carried across a closure construction boundary.
-The two reasons (&sect;6.9): a CREATE capture is definitionally a reference to the defining frame aimed at crossing its boundary, which the self-reference rule rejects; and lambdas have multi-invocation semantics, where deferring a CREATE write to invocation time fails the write-once rule.
+The two reasons (&sect;6.9): a CREATE capture is definitionally a reference to the defining command's frame aimed at crossing its boundary, which the self-reference rule rejects; and lambdas have multi-invocation semantics, where deferring a CREATE write to invocation time fails the write-once rule.

 **Reference-chain flattening for `&` captures.** A `&`-mode capture is flattened to the origin slot &mdash; identification for per-invocation copy-restore, with no lifetime implication (slot residency needs none) &mdash; parallel to the rule for command-reference `&` bindings (&sect;8.2).
 If `&x` captures a name that is itself an UPDATE parameter of the constructing frame, the capture chains through to the origin; the lambda's ceiling becomes the origin slot's owning frame.